Lowering Taxes with QCDs

 What are the Rules?

 Like any other favorable tax break out there, it comes with rules and restrictions that need to be followed.
-They are:
+They are:3, 4

-- You must be at least 70 ½ years old at the time you request a QCD3
+- You must be at least 70 ½ years old at the time you request a QCD

-- QCDs carry the same deadline as RMDs, which is generally December 31st of each year3
+- QCDs carry the same deadline as RMDs, which is generally December 31st of each year

-- Distributions must go directly from the custodian to a qualified charity, meaning that checks need to be made payable to the charity, not to you, the IRA owner3
+- Distributions must go directly from the custodian to a qualified charity, meaning that checks need to be made payable to the charity, not to you, the IRA owner

-- Certain charities are not approved for QCDs, so it’s important to work directly with your advisor and accountant to ensure the charity you have in mind is a qualified charity4
+- Certain charities are not approved for QCDs, so it’s important to work directly with your advisor and accountant to ensure the charity you have in mind is a qualified charity

-- The IRA owner cannot receive any benefit or “kickbacks” as a result of the distribution4
+- The IRA owner cannot receive any benefit or “kickbacks” as a result of the distribution

 To better understand how a QCD may benefit you, let’s look at a couple example scenarios.

-However, if Mary decides to take $4,000 as a normal distribution and $6,000 as a Qualified Charitable Distribution, and she still takes the standard deduction, she’ll able to reduce her income by the $6,000 QCD amount.
-Subsequently, she’ll only be taxed on the remaining RMD amount of $4,000.
+However, if Mary usually gives $6,000 to charity, for example, she can make that $6,000 a Qualified Charitable Distribution by sending it directly to the charity she’s donating to.
+The rest of her RMD can simply be distributed directly to her.
+In this example, she’ll only be taxed on the remaining RMD amount of $4,000.
 This will lower her taxable income and cause her to pay less in income tax for the year.
 If her effective tax rate is 15%, then that would be a savings of $900 for that year.

 This strategy can also work for those that give large amounts to charity.
-For example, if Bob donates $50,000 to charity, he would clearly exceed the standard deduction amount of $12,000 based on his charitable donations alone.
-However, Bob also has the option to take the standard deduction, and then reduce his income by another $50,000 through the use of QCDS, reducing his income by a total of $62,000 for the year.
+For example, if Bob donates $50,000 to charity each year, he would clearly exceed the standard deduction amount of $12,000 based on his charitable donations alone.
+However, Bob also has the option to take the standard deduction, and then reduce his income by another $50,000 through the use of QCDs, reducing his income by a total of $62,000 for the year.

 These are just simple examples of how a QCD could potentially benefit you based on your individual situation.
-It may be worth talking with your advisor and accountant to see if a QCD would be a potentially useful strategy for you.
+It may be worth talking with your investment advisor and tax advisor to see if a QCD would be a beneficial strategy for you.

-QCDs are not new.
-The rules permitting a Qualified Charitable Donation (QCD) were initially created under Section 1201 of the Pension Protection Act of 2006.4 However, these rules were only effective for two years, and this popular provision began a pattern of going into effect, then lapsing, then going into effect again.
+However, QCDs are not new.
+The rules permitting a Qualified Charitable Distribution (QCD) were initially created under Section 1201 of the Pension Protection Act of 2006.4 However, these rules were only in effect for two years, and this popular provision began a pattern of going into effect, then lapsing, then going into effect again.
 It wasn’t until the PATH Act of 2015, that the QCD became a permanent part of the IRS tax code.4

 One final key to remember is to be sure you carefully understand the rules regarding QCDs so that you’re able to take advantage of the tax benefits offered.
 Also, it’s always important to keep detailed records of all your giving history.
 You should be able to obtain that information from each charity you donate to.